-The highway in the vicinity of the proposed project, Kamualii Highway, is designated as a Scenic Roadway Corridor (County of Kaua'i 2000).
+The highway in the vicinity of the proposed project, Kaumuali'i Highway, is designated as a Scenic Roadway Corridor (County of Kaua'i 2000).
 The primary intent of designating scenic roadway corridors is to establish principals for roadway design and land use within scenic corridors which promote setbacks, landscaping, and views of scenic features.
 Scenic roadway corridors are intended to provide design guidance but not to restrict the principal land uses of urban areas.
 Incorporation of the mitigation measures described below for screening landfill operations and landscaping the landfill slopes is consistent with County objectives for scenic roadway corridors.

 No-Action Alternative.
-Under the no-action alternative, no construction activities would occur and there would be no change to the visual quality of the project area.
+Under the no-action alternative, no additional site activities would occur and there would be no change to the visual quality of the project area.
 Therefore, no impacts to visual resources are anticipated under the no-action alternative.

 Mitigation Measures.
-Mitigation measures for visual impacts would include a landscaping and revegetation program to include screen planting along frontage roads and the site perimeter as well as plans for revegetation of the landfill base and slopes.
-There would be plantings of the perimeter areas and the base of the landfill prior to closure to establish a screen for landfill operations.
-Screen plantings along frontage roads would be continuous.
+Mitigation measures for visual impacts may include a landscaping and revegetation program, potentially including screen planting at the site entrance, as well as plans for revegetation of the landfill base and slopes.
 Plant densities, depth of planting, and species composition for screen planting would be adapted to ensure adequate screening and consistency of plantings with the surrounding environment, and to select against significant maintenance requirements.

 After the landfill is closed, the surface would be covered with an engineered cap and soil, and then planted with vegetation.
-The top of the landfill would be vegetated primarily with native grasses due to shallow soils.
-Random groups of shrubs and low trees would be planted on the landfill slopes, where the soil depth would be greater, and where taller plants may be used without penetrating the engineered cap.
-A variety of native trees and shrubs would be selected, with an understory of native species.
+The top of the landfill would likely be vegetated primarily with native grasses due to shallow soils.
+Random groups of shrubs and low trees may be planted on the landfill slopes, where the soil depth would be greater, and where taller plants may be used without penetrating the engineered cap.
+A variety of native trees and shrubs could be selected, with an understory of native species.
 Varying plant heights on the landfill top and side slopes and planting with native species would serve to break up the engineered topography of the landfill final cover grade and provide for a more natural appearance.